Raihansatar/Match-Math/README.md

 # Match-Math
-Develop simple Match game and simple math game using Unity and C# language
+A simple match and math game for Project Management Assignment.

+This project is to develop a simple serious game to help alzheimer's disease patient to decelerate their memory loss.

+## Stack

+* Unity
+* C# language